-Veeam Backup & Replication allows you to restore disks of Amazon EC2 instances from backups created with Veeam Cloud Backup for Amazon.
-You can restore disks in the VMDK, VHD or VHDX format.
+Veeam Backup & Replication allows you to export disks, that is, restore disks from backups of physical or virtual machines and convert them to the VMDK, VHD or VHDX formats.

-During disk restore, Veeam Backup & Replication creates standard virtual disks that can be used by VMware vSphere and Microsoft Hyper-V VMs.
+During disk export, Veeam Backup & Replication creates the following files that can be used by VMware vSphere and Microsoft Hyper-V VMs:

-- When you restore a disk in the VHD/VHDX format, Veeam Backup & Replication creates a file of the VHD or VHDX format.
+- When you export a disk in the VHD/VHDX format, Veeam Backup & Replication creates a file of the VHD or VHDX format.

-Veeam Backup & Replication supports batch disk restore.
-For example, if you choose to restore 2 instance disks, Veeam Backup & Replication will convert them to 2 virtual disks and store these disks in the specified location.
+Veeam Backup & Replication supports batch disk export.
+For example, if you choose to export 2 disks, Veeam Backup & Replication will convert them to 2 virtual disks and store these disks in the specified location.